apcreagh/DaS_feature_extraction/README.md

 [features, feature_names] = featureExtraction(shapeData, shape, extra_options);
 ```
 # Feature Extraction Examples
 Multiple features were extracted from each shape capturing temporal, spatial and spatiotemporal aspects involved in the drawing task and potentially respective of manual dexterity.
 Some visual examples of features are demonstrated in the figures below.
-For more information on the features, see our papwer [1] as well as other excellent references for features which we adapted in our work [3-6].
+For more information on the features, see our paper [1] as well as other excellent reference for features which we adapted in our work [3-6].

 ## Temporal Feature Example(s)
 <p float="center">